Working practices in NBIS support projects with human data

 - Currently there is no central publishing or long-term storage service available for sensitive personal data from Sweden.
 For now, our advice is to properly organise and store datasets used in a publication, so that they can be properly shared on request in compliance with the requirements of the scientific journal.
 A persistent doi (Digital Object Identifier) can be set to any stored dataset, pointing to the PI of the study.
 The doi can later be re-pointed once the dataset is uploaded to a global repository (see below).
 The NBIS data manager can help with this (firstname.lastname@example.org).

 - NBIS is building a local federated version of the European Genome-phenome Archive (EGA) in Sweden (EGA-SE), allowing for the publication of sensitive personal data within a legal framework.
-EGA-SE aims to start admitting datasets during 2018.
+EGA-SE aims to start admitting datasets during the first half of 2019.
 Note that EGA and EGA-SE provide publishing with restricted access to data, with a robust process to ensure that data are only released to other researchers after approval by the data owner.

 Information about the GDPR